Dogs breed mixes have become popular pets for most pet enthusiast in the latest century.

 The Shiba Inu German shepherd Mix Size and Appearance

-A medium-sized dog breed mix, the German shepherd Shiba Inu mix can reach heights ranging from 19-22 inches and weigh 40-60 pounds.
+A medium-sized dog breed mix, the German shepherd Shiba Inu mix can reach heights ranging from 19 to 22 inches and weigh 40-60 pounds.

 One of their striking feature you will probably not miss is the pointed medium-sized triangular ears that are close to each other.

 This dog often has medium muzzle with dark brown almond-shaped eyes that well placed on its skull.

 Similar to the German shepherd and the Shiba Inu, this designer dog has a double coat.
 The outer coat is harsh and fuzzy to protect it from harsh environments.
 Whereas its inner coat is silky and soft to touch.